allegro/allegro.tech/_posts/2016-12-29-MongoDB-schema.md

 should be grouped in packages, modules or other code grouping units.
 This approach allows anyone to quickly analyze how an application queries and uses the database.

 Another question is how to build ODM?
-Is it good or bad practise to use frameworks like Spring Data?
+Is it good or bad practice to use frameworks like Spring Data?
 Does their advantages bring in too many restrictions to a project?
 To answer that questions let's define a good ODM layer as one that allow: